percona/pmm/documentation/docs/install-pmm/install-pmm-client/connect-database/mongodb.md

 ### From the user interface

-To check the servie from the UI:
+To check the service from the UI:
 {.power-number}

 1. Select  **PMM Configuration > Inventory > MongoDB**.